ddd-crew/welcome-to-ddd/README.md

 # Welcome to DDD

-Definitions of DDD and fundamental concepts to reduce learning curve and confusion
+This project contains definitions of DDD and fundamental concepts to reduce the learning curve and confusion.

 ![DDD on a page](resources/ddd_on_a_page.jpg)